The rifle range consists of shooting stations at distances from 25 yards out to 300 yards. Shooting can be done from the shooting line

 consisting of a gravel base or from concrete tables and benches

 .
-Organized matches are High Power Rifle that conforms to the 80 shot NRA National Match Course with all courses shot at 200 yards and reduced targets, CMP JC Garand Match shot at 200 yards and conforms to the 30 or 50 shot courses, and silhouette matches that are shoot from 40 meters out to 100 meters with any .22 caliber rifle and pistol.
+Organized matches are High Power Rifle that conforms to the 80 shot NRA National Match Course with all courses shot at 200 yards and reduced targets, CMP JC Garand Match shot at 200 yards and conforms to the 30 or 50 shot courses, and silhouette matches that are shoot from 40 meters out to 100 meters with any .22 long rifle caliber rifle and pistol.

 Newcomers are always welcome and the Club has rifles, ammo, mats, scopes, and gloves to loan to people to use at the high power matches.
 Please get the necessary info and tutoring needed for the matches beforehand.
 It will make the experience of the first shoot more enjoyable.
 Mell Smithour and Marv Alme can provide the tutoring by appointment for the different matches, but tutoring the day of the match is not practical.